Any level of drinking or smoking while pregnant may affect your newborn's brain development, study says

 Prenatal alcohol exposure is the leading cause of preventable intellectual disability, the study said, and smoking during pregnancy is one of the most modifiable causes of post-birth disease and death.

 However, public health hasn't yet determined a safe level of alcohol or tobacco use during pregnancy, the study said.
-So the authors examined the link between prenatal exposure and alcohol and tobacco smoking with brain activity in newborns.
+So the authors examined the link between prenatal exposure to alcohol and tobacco smoking and brain activity in newborns.

 They didn't find a safe, conclusive level, but the findings suggested drinking or smoking in early stages and then quitting, or doing so at low, moderate or high levels all impacted newborn brain development.